HomeEditor's PickMost Effective Cybersecurity Strategy For A Small Business

 small business cybersecurity strategy

-Use network segmentation, a process where you basically split your computer network into multiple different network segments.
-By using network segmentation it can help prevent your entire system from getting compromised if hackers are able to access one of your networks.
+Using network segmentation can help prevent your entire system from getting compromised if hackers can access one of your networks.
 It also gives you time to react in the worst-case scenario where the other networks are also in danger of being hacked.

 1. Jack Kudale – CEO of Cowbell Cyber